MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 ![App Center script configuration](images/unity_configuration.png "App Center configuration")

 > [!NOTE]
-> If your project does not support one of the three platforms listed in the settings, simply leave the app secret field as-is; it will have no effect.
-If your project supports platforms that App Center does not support, the APIs and configuration will have no effect for those platforms.
+> If your project doesn't support one of the three platforms listed in the settings, simply leave the app secret field as-is; it will have no effect.
+If your project supports platforms that App Center doesn't support, the APIs and configuration will have no effect for those platforms.

 ---
 Great, you're all set to visualize Analytics and Diagnostics (Crash and Error) data in the portal that the SDK will automatically collect.